Choir and music

 Members of the congregation are still not permitted to sing (Sorry!)

 Members of the congregation (and the choir when not singing) will be expected to wear face-coverings.

 There has always been a choir at St. Andrew’s for as long as I can remember.
 I know, because I used to sing in it!
 Without giving away too many clues as to my age, we’re talking about the 60s here (that’s 1960s!) and I can remember there being about five others in the choir apart from myself.

 Following my appointment as organist at the tender age of 14, the choir entered something of a “golden age” in terms of numbers and we had maybe 25+ young people on the books at any one time.

 Coming more up to date, our choir has undergone quite a marvellous renaissance!
 Once a month, on the first Sunday, we sing choral evensong with a choir of around 25 choristers and are continually building upon our repertoire of liturgical music.
-The choir consists of singers with a distinguished background in music and passionate amateurs.
-For our regular Sunday morning services, we are blessed by a smaller, but passionate group of singers.
+The choir consists of singers with a distinguished background in music and keen amateurs.
+For our regular Sunday morning services, we are blessed by a smaller, but equally keen group of singers!